 We’re keen to encourage the planting of trees in people’s gardens and to promote the many benefits that trees bring to the city.
 To this end, we’ll give you a tree to plant in your garden to mark your baby’s birth.

 If you live in Cambridge and have room in your garden, you can claim a tree on behalf of your child of up to four years old.
 We also welcome applications from people who wish to celebrate an adoption or to commemorate a loved one.

 If you don’t have a garden or space to plant a tree, you could ask your place of work or your child’s nursery or school whether they have space to plant a tree.
 The tree must be planted in Cambridge.

 You can choose from a range of trees that have been selected for their seasonal interest and attractive features.
 Whether your garden is large or small, there should be a suitable tree for you.

-We aim to deliver your tree between November and February, which is the best time of year to plant.
-To do this we order trees in September, so we keep any any applications received after 31 August until the following September.
+The best time of year to plant your tree is between November and February.
+Therefore we order trees in September – we keep any applications received after 31 August until the following September.

 Tree planting is easy and fun to do with the whole family.
 Download our tree planting guide [PDF, 147KB], which tells you all you need to know to get the job done.